Outlining the rules and regulations for student organizations

 - The university hazing policy

 - Membership and leadership eligibility requirements

-All student groups are responsible for registering all organizational activity through the Office of Student Involvement and Leadership or Athletics & Recreation (if applicable), including both on campus and off campus events.
+All student groups are responsible for registering all organizational activity through the Center for Student Engagement or Athletics & Recreation (if applicable), including both on campus and off campus events.
 Student organizations are also responsible for knowing and abiding by all local, state and federal laws.
 The university may hold both a student organization and its individual members accountable for violations of university policy.

 Investigations into suspected policy violations will be coordinated between appropriate governing groups, the department who oversees organization recognition, and the Office of Community Standards.